foundriesio/docs/source/iotfoundry/hawkbit-howto.rst

    "System Config" area.
 This will instruct your IoT devices to check for updates more frequently.
 The default is 5 minutes; the minimum value is 30 seconds.

-Your hawkBit container is now ready for use.

 .. _dm-hawkbit-mqtt-cloudmqtt: